 - 2. Stir in the capers, if using.
 Cover and refrigerate for up to 2 days; bring to room temperature before using.

 - Make the pinwheel sandwiches

-- 2. Roll the bread slices on your work surface and flatten with a rolling pin.
+- 3. Not long before serving, place the bread slices on your work surface and flatten with a rolling pin.

-- 3. Spread the salmon mousse on one side of each slice and arrange pieces of smoked salmon on top.
-Roll up the bread and place it seam side down on a serving plate.
-Cover with a damp tea towel or paper towels until ready to serve and up to a couple hours.
+- 4. Spread the salmon mousse on 1 side of each slice and arrange the smoked salmon on top.
+Roll up the bread and place it, seam side down, on a platter.
+Cover with a damp tea towel or paper towels and refrigerate until ready to serve and up to a couple hours.

-- 4. Serve the salmon pinwheels whole or cut each one in half crosswise and on a diagonal and serve angled side up.
+- 5. Serve the salmon pinwheels whole or cut each in half on a diagonal and serve angled side up.
 Originally published November 9, 2009.